-If the plan were terminated in a deficit position, and assuming Air Canada Rouge were liquidated, unable to fund such deficit, total benefits under the plan would be reduced.
-The assets in the Air Canada Rouge portion would be allocated in a suitable and equitable manner determined by the Company, in accordance with the plan terms and the Pension Benefits Standards Act, 1985, on the advice of the actuary and subject to the approval of the pension regulator (OSFI).
+If the plan were terminated in a deficit position, and assuming Air Canada were liquidated, unable to fund such deficit, total benefits under the plan would be reduced.
+The assets in the Air Canada portion would be allocated in a suitable and equitable manner determined by the Company, in accordance with the plan terms and the Pension Benefits Standards Act, 1985, on the advice of the actuary and subject to the approval of the pension regulator (OSFI).
+The assets in the CAIL pre-2014 portion would be subject to different provisions as described in the plan text.

-If the plan were in a surplus position on the date of termination, the surplus remaining in the Air Canada Rouge portion of the trust fund, after all benefits have been fully provided for, would revert to the Company.
+If the plan were in a surplus position on the date of termination, the surplus remaining in the Air Canada portion of the trust fund, after all benefits have been fully provided for, would revert to the Company.